apigee/edge-launchpad/README.md

 Usage: gulp <deploy/build/clean> [options]

 Options:

-    --resource <RESOURCE>                     Pick any resource defined in config file --subresource <SUBRESOURCE1,SUBRESOURCE2> Pick any subresources defined under respective resource in config file --item <ITEM1,ITEM2>                      Pick any items defined user respective RESOURCE,SUBRESOURCE in config file.
+    --resource <RESOURCE>                     Pick any resource defined in config file

+    --subresource <SUBRESOURCE1,SUBRESOURCE2> Pick any subresources defined under respective resource in config file

+    --item <ITEM1,ITEM2>                      Pick any items defined user respective RESOURCE,SUBRESOURCE in config file.

     --strict                                  Do not ru dependent tasks. eg. deploy will also run clean and build.

-    --env test                                Choose which edge environment for deployment --config <path to config file>            Relative to execution directory
+    --env test                                Choose which edge environment for deployment

+    --config <path to config file>            Relative to execution directory

+Additional parameters can be passed to deploy script to avoid prompt. see eg2.

 eg1 : gulp deploy